frostming/marko/docs/extend.rst

     The ``extensions`` argument, or ``use()`` accepts multiple extension objects.
     You can also call it multiple times.
-The registration order matters in the way that the first registered has the highest priority in the MRO.
+The registration order matters in the way that the last registered has the highest priority in the MRO.

     You can also choose a different base parser or renderer by::